maikelpenz/dataflow-automation-infra/README.md

 ### Github Action - Workflow Register

-This github action automates the registration of workflows with Prefect Cloud.
-Through its inputs/parameters one can configure memory/cpu and also pick an execution environment (deployed as part of this repo's infrastructure).
+This github action automates the registration of workflows to Prefect Cloud.
+Through its inputs/parameters one can configure memory/cpu and also pick an execution environment to run the workflow on (execution environment deployed as part of this repo's infrastructure).

-The idea is that `dataflow-automation-infra` is only responsible for the infrastructure and workflows are placed in one or many external repositories.
+The idea is that *dataflow-automation-infra* is only responsible for the infrastructure and workflows are placed in *one* or *many* external repositories.
 The following image illustrates how a workflow named `sample_workflow` is placed on a repository named `dataflow-sample-workflow` and uses the github action to register workflow versions for development and production environments.
-Once registered, the `prefect agent` listens to schedules/ad-hoc runs of this workflow and fire them to an AWS execution environment.
+Once registered, the *prefect agent* listens to schedules/ad-hoc runs of this workflow and fires them to an AWS execution environment.

 <br>